bpeel/stitchify/README.md

 ## Gauge

 If you want the image to be more precise you can specify your knitting gauge using the `--gauge-stitches` and `--gauge-rows` options.
 This would usually be the number stitches and rows in a 10cm×10cm square.
-The gauge is only used to calculate the aspect ratio of the box representing a stitch so in practice it doesn’t really matter what units you use for it.
+The gauge is used to calculate the aspect ratio of the box representing a stitch and the approximate length of yarn needed for each bobbin.

 ## Garter stitch